-A compelling debate on the hot issues of our time, with accomplished orators and a challenging audience.
+Full Circle Debates feature compelling conversation on the hot issues of our time, bringing together accomplished speakers and an active, challenging audience.

 Leo Lucassen is Professor of Global Labour and Migration History and director of the International Institute of Social History (IISH) at Leiden University.
 His research focuses on global migration history, integration, migration systems, migration controls, gypsies and the state, state formation and modernity, and urban history.
 He strides to stimulate interdisciplinary research on migration history and contribute to the public debate on migration.

 Alison Killing is an architect and urban designer.
 Her latest project, Migration Trail, skilfully encapsulate real migration stories in maps and data, audio and social media.
 Her work focuses on engaging people with the man-made environment and how communities can be involved in shaping it.
 She does this through exhibitions, film-making, events, and journalism.
 Alison studied Architecture at Cambridge University and Oxford Brookes, and also holds a Master’s degree in Development and Emergency Practice.
 She is a TED Fellow and WIRED Innovation Fellow.